Updated: Jun 17

 The Patriarchal Revolution

-There had never been a feminist utopia before the Neolithic.
+There was no pre-Neolithic feminist utopia.
 If recent studies of foragers are any guide, during the 100,000 years that our ancestors had spent as hunter-gatherers, girls may have been forced into marriage, often polygynously, beaten and raped.
-However, since female labour was a crucial element of the forager economy, women were at least not secluded.
+However, since female labour is a crucial element of the forager economy, women were at least not secluded and lived alongside their own kin.

-With the advent of early agriculture, women continued to contribute to their households by working in the fields.
+Even with the advent of early agriculture, women continued to contribute to their households by working in the fields.
 For example, Catalhöyük (7000 BC) was not marked by strong gender divisions of labour.
 Women and men performed the same work, ate the same diet, and spent similar time outdoors.
 Bones and burials suggest little difference in gender roles (though male violence doubtless persisted).
+Likewise in Bronze Age Thailand, men and women were buried with similar grave goods.
+In Ancient Egypt’s Old Kingdom (from 2700 BC) women had equal rights, socialized freely, supervised other female workers, and commanded respect as priestesses to female goddesses.

-6) The stronger the reliance on kinship cooperation and endogamy, as well as the greater the concern for purity, then the stricter the surveillance, inhibiting women’s freedoms and friendships.
+Eurasian societies became increasingly patriarchal due to migration by steppe pastoralists, the emergence of inherited wealth amid insecurity, and male-organised religions (especially Islam).
+The stronger the reliance on kinship, as well as the greater the concern for purity, the stricter the surveillance, inhibiting women’s freedoms and friendships.

 But society appears to have become more patriarchal over time.
-Women were subsequently excluded from the citadels of learning, as well as from prominent religious and political positions.
+Women were excluded from the citadels of learning, as well as from prominent religious and political positions.
 Knowledge became male-dominated.
 Urukagina (King of Lagash, 2400 BC) decreed, “The woman who has sinned by saying something to a man which she should not have said must have her teeth crushed with burnt bricks”.
 The Code of Hammurabi (1750 BC) and Assyrian laws were preoccupied with marriage and sexuality.
 A husband had total authority over his wife and children, whom he could divorce without citing a reason.
 Wives at serious fault were drowned.
 Veiling was mandatory for high status Assyrian women, but prohibited for slaves or prostitutes (who would be duly flogged).
 Zoroastrianism introduced supernatural punishments: over a third of religious sins concerned female sexuality; female disobedience was criminalised.
+I suggest that controlling female sexuality reduced male jealousy, enabled social cooperation and flourishing commerce.
 This long predated Islam.

-India developed caste at least two thousand years ago.
+Indians have been marrying strictly within their jati for the past two thousand years.
 A few castes owned estates, while others engaged in pastoralism, farm work, crafts, and bonded labour.
 Occupations became inherited and stratified.
-To preserve jati endogamy, girls were married before puberty, so they could not possibly reproduce for the ‘wrong’ lineage.
-Female seclusion may have been more marked in the north, since loamy soils allow plough cultivation, reducing the demand for women’s fieldwork, and processing wheat necessitates women’s home-based labour.
+To preserve jati endogamy, girls were married young, so they could not possibly reproduce for the ‘wrong’ lineage.
+Female obedience was mandated by the Manusmriti.
+Seclusion and son bias may have been more marked among pastoralists in the northwest and along the Gangetic plain since loamy soils allow plough cultivation, reducing the demand for women’s fieldwork, and processing wheat necessitates women’s home-based labour.

 In the 7th century, Arabs conquered vast swathes of territory across the Middle East and North Africa.
 This catalysed a deterioration in women’s autonomy - most especially in Egypt.
 Conquered people gained rights and tax exemptions if they converted to Islam, recited the Quran, gained an Arab patron, and adopted tribal lineages.
 Patrilineal kinship was simultaneously reinforced (by Shariah law’s recognition of male agnates in inheritance and patrilineal ownership of children) and also threatened (by Muslim women’s inheritance rights).
 Cousin marriage provided a solution: consolidating family wealth, strength, and trust.
 It remains especially high in Muslim countries formerly under the Umayyad Caliphate.
 As Egyptians shifted from bilateral to patrilineal tribes, they restricted women’s rights and freedoms.